-For imaging observations, a variety of calibration frames will be taken, archived and updated at regular intervals.
+For imaging observations a variety of calibration frames will be taken, archived and updated at regular intervals.
 The details are described in the NACO Calibration Plan.

-- Nightly zero points (provided it is clear) in J, H and Ks with the S27 or S13 objective and visual dichroic.
-Zero points in Lp and Mp with the L27 objective and zero points in the J, H and Ks filters with either the S13, S27 or S54 objectives and other dichroics will be taken when these modes are used.
-Observations in J, H and Ks will be done with the detector in Double_RdRstRd and observations in Lp and Mp will be done in Uncorr.
-Zero points in all other filters and readout modes are not supported by the calibration plan, and users should prepare the necessary OBs.
+- O Nightly zero points (provided it is clear) in J, H and Ks with the S27 objective and visual dichroic.
+Zero points in Lp and Mp with the L27 objective, and zero points in the J, H and Ks filters with either the S13, S27 or S54 objectives, other dichroics and readout/detector modes, will be taken when these modes are used under CLR or PHO constraints.
 These calibrations aim to provide a photometric accuracy of 5%.
 Users needing higher accuracy should provide standard star OBs that will be executed either immediately before or after their observations.
-The time spent doing these observations will be charged to the user. - Extinction coefficients for J, H and Ks filters.
+The time spent doing user-supplied observations will be charged to the user. - Extinction coefficients for J, H and Ks filters.
 The observatory does not measure extinction every night.
-Instead, the observatory has calculated the average extinction from data that have been taken since operations began (E. Mason et al., Paranal NIR Extinction Coefficients, in the Proceedings of the 2007 ESO Instrument Calibration Workshop, p 439-442, Springer) - o Internal Flat Fields in all filters and weekly J,H,Ks/S27/DCR for instrument checks.
-Long wavelength flats will be taken on the sky, but only when observations with the corresponding set-up are executed during the night.
-Observations in J, H and Ks will be taken with the detector in Double_RdRstRd, observations in Mp, Lp, NB_3.74, IB_4.05, and NB_4.05 will be done in Uncorr. - o Detector darks in all readout modes and DITs as required.
+Instead, the observatory has calculated the average extinction from data that have been taken since operations began (E. Mason et al., Paranal NIR Extinction Coefficients, in the Proceedings of the 2007 ESO Instrument Calibration Workshop, p 439-442, Springer) - O Internal lamp Flat Fields are taken for every setup observed during the night.
+Weekly J,H,Ks/S27/DCR sky flat fields are taken in Double_RdRstRd for instrument checks.
+Long wavelength flats (Mp, Lp, NB_3.74, and NB_4.05) will be taken on sky, but only when observations with the corresponding set-up are executed during the night.
+Twilight sky flats in any other modes are only supported in VM. - o Detector darks in all readout modes and DITs as required.